techidaily/site-howto/source/_posts/restore-missing-app-icon-on-realme-c51-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-friendly.techidaily.com/new-in-2024-mastering-gif-a-step-by-step-guide/"><u>[New] In 2024, Mastering GIF A Step-by-Step Guide</u></a></li>
-<li><a href="https://screen-video-capture.techidaily.com/updated-2024-approved-snappro-v3-windows-screen-mastery/"><u>[Updated] 2024 Approved SnapPro V3 Windows Screen Mastery</u></a></li>
-<li><a href="https://howto.techidaily.com/11-ways-to-fix-it-when-my-poco-x5-pro-wont-charge-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>11 Ways to Fix it When My Poco X5 Pro Wont Charge | Dr.fone</u></a></li>
-<li><a href="https://article-knowledge.techidaily.com/2024-approved-mastering-metaverse-marketing-techniques/"><u>2024 Approved Mastering Metaverse Marketing Techniques</u></a></li>
+<li><a href="https://screen-sharing-recording.techidaily.com/new-raising-livestock-a-guide-to-ginger-island-farm-for-2024/"><u>[New] Raising Livestock A Guide to Ginger Island Farm for 2024</u></a></li>
+<li><a href="https://extra-skills.techidaily.com/2024-approved-photobooth-playback-hang-up-seeking-solutions/"><u>2024 Approved Photobooth Playback Hang-Up - Seeking Solutions</u></a></li>
-<li><a href="https://howto.techidaily.com/4-solutions-to-fix-unfortunately-your-app-has-stopped-error-on-vivo-y55s-5g-2023-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>4 Solutions to Fix Unfortunately Your App Has Stopped Error on Vivo Y55s 5G (2023) | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/4-solutions-to-fix-unfortunately-your-app-has-stopped-error-on-vivo-y36i-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>4 Solutions to Fix Unfortunately Your App Has Stopped Error on Vivo Y36i | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/7-fixes-for-unfortunately-phone-has-stopped-on-samsung-galaxy-f15-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>7 Fixes for Unfortunately, Phone Has Stopped on Samsung Galaxy F15 5G | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/8-workable-fixes-to-the-sim-not-provisioned-mm2-error-on-zte-nubia-flip-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Workable Fixes to the SIM not provisioned MM#2 Error on ZTE Nubia Flip 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/8-workable-fixes-to-the-sim-not-provisioned-mm2-error-on-vivo-y27s-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Workable Fixes to the SIM not provisioned MM#2 Error on Vivo Y27s | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/fixes-for-apps-keep-crashing-on-poco-f5-pro-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fixes for Apps Keep Crashing on Poco F5 Pro 5G | Dr.fone</u></a></li>
-<li><a href="https://desktop-recording.techidaily.com/frame-by-frame-findings-insightful-recorder-analysis-for-2024/"><u>Frame by Frame Findings Insightful Recorder Analysis for 2024</u></a></li>
+<li><a href="https://howto.techidaily.com/9-quick-fixes-to-unfortunately-touchwiz-has-stopped-of-oneplus-nord-n30-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>9 Quick Fixes to Unfortunately TouchWiz has stopped Of OnePlus Nord N30 5G | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/full-solutions-to-fix-error-code-920-in-google-play-on-oppo-k11x-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Full Solutions to Fix Error Code 920 In Google Play on Oppo K11x | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/9-solutions-to-fix-process-system-isnt-responding-error-on-realme-gt-neo-5-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>9 Solutions to Fix Process System Isnt Responding Error on Realme GT Neo 5 | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/google-play-services-wont-update-12-fixes-are-here-on-oneplus-nord-ce-3-lite-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Google Play Services Wont Update?
-12 Fixes are Here on OnePlus Nord CE 3 Lite 5G | Dr.fone</u></a></li>
-<li><a href="https://change-location.techidaily.com/in-2024-10-best-fake-gps-location-spoofers-for-samsung-galaxy-f04-drfone-by-drfone-virtual-android/"><u>In 2024, 10 Best Fake GPS Location Spoofers for Samsung Galaxy F04 | Dr.fone</u></a></li>
-<li><a href="https://fox-hovers.techidaily.com/in-2024-enhancing-video-sounds-with-canvas-audio-tools/"><u>In 2024, Enhancing Video Sounds with Canva's Audio Tools</u></a></li>
-<li><a href="https://easy-unlock-android.techidaily.com/in-2024-forgot-pattern-lock-heres-how-you-can-unlock-realme-narzo-60x-5g-pattern-lock-screen-by-drfone-android/"><u>In 2024, Forgot Pattern Lock?
-Heres How You Can Unlock Realme Narzo 60x 5G Pattern Lock Screen</u></a></li>
-<li><a href="https://techidaily.com/samsung-data-retrieval-tool-restore-lost-data-from-samsung-galaxy-a34-5g-by-fonelab-android-recover-data/"><u>Samsung Data Retrieval tool – restore lost data from Samsung Galaxy A34 5G</u></a></li>
-<li><a href="https://win-marvelous.techidaily.com/struggling-with-downloading-ifilm-movies-learn-the-ultimate-guide-to-securely-saving-your-favorite-films/"><u>Struggling with Downloading iFilm Movies?
-Learn the Ultimate Guide to Securely Saving Your Favorite Films</u></a></li>
-<li><a href="https://remote-screen-capture.techidaily.com/synchronize-your-team-with-easy-slack-and-filmora-integration/"><u>Synchronize Your Team with Easy Slack & Filmora Integration</u></a></li>
+<li><a href="https://win-able.techidaily.com/1723005051997-final-fix-for-out-of-date-minecraft-drivers-update-guide-included/"><u>Final Fix for Out-of-Date Minecraft Drivers - Update Guide Included</u></a></li>
+<li><a href="https://howto.techidaily.com/fix-the-error-of-unfortunately-the-processcomandroidphone-has-stopped-on-infinix-hot-40-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix the Error of Unfortunately the Process.com.android.phone Has Stopped on Infinix Hot 40 | Dr.fone</u></a></li>
+<li><a href="https://windows11.techidaily.com/how-to-keep-track-of-cortana-activities-on-windows/"><u>How to Keep Track of Cortana Activities on Windows</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-a-complete-guide-to-oem-unlocking-on-honor-90-lite-by-drfone-android/"><u>In 2024, A Complete Guide To OEM Unlocking on Honor 90 Lite</u></a></li>
-<li><a href="https://howto.techidaily.com/why-your-oppo-a59-5g-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Oppo A59 5G Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/in-2024-how-to-watch-hulu-outside-us-on-xiaomi-redmi-note-12r-drfone-by-drfone-virtual-android/"><u>In 2024, How to Watch Hulu Outside US On Xiaomi Redmi Note 12R | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/why-your-tecno-camon-30-pro-5g-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Tecno Camon 30 Pro 5G Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
+<li><a href="https://instagram-videos.techidaily.com/in-2024-instagram-story-hacks-your-path-to-prominence/"><u>In 2024, Instagram Story Hacks Your Path to Prominence</u></a></li>
+<li><a href="https://novels-ebooks.techidaily.com/368916-9781440658815-the-law-of-success/"><u>The Law of Success | Free Book</u></a></li>
+<li><a href="https://howto.techidaily.com/vivo-y78plus-stuck-on-screen-finding-solutions-for-stuck-on-boot-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Vivo Y78+ Stuck on Screen – Finding Solutions For Stuck on Boot | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/want-to-uninstall-google-play-service-from-tecno-spark-10-pro-here-is-how-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Want to Uninstall Google Play Service from Tecno Spark 10 Pro?
+Here is How | Dr.fone</u></a></li>
 </ul></div>